JamesCoding888/JavaOCP20221017/README.md

 - Description:

 > Test01.java
-- Description:
+- Description: No inheritance between Supervisor and Manager, we cannot move the object of Supervisor to Employee, and then downcast the object from Employee to Manager; otherwise, java.lang.ClassCastException.

 > Test02.java
-- Description:
+- Description: Only invoke the value from salary variable in Employee, because of polymorphism.

 > Test03.java
-- Description:
+- Description: Invoke the jobDescription method from object of employee, manager and supervisor, to get the value of job description.

 > Test04.java
-- Description:
+- Description: "instanceof" operator to test whether the object is an instance of the specified type.

 > Test05.java
-- Description:
+- Description: We create a static method of printBudget to test whether the object from employee, manager and supervisor is an instance of the specified type.